SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/implicature.md

 Grice starts with the assumption that our conversations are cooperative efforts.
 Based on this, he sketches a rule which participants in a conversation would, since they are cooperative efforts, be expected to follow:fn:{Cf. ibid.}

-> **Cooperative Principle** (henceforth CP): “Make your conversational contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged.”fn:{Ibid.}
+> **Cooperative Principle** (henceforth CP): Make your conversational contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged. fn:{Ibid.}

 How does one ‘make one’s conversational contribution such as is required’?
 How does one say something cooperative?
 For this, Grice proposes that there are certain maxims that, if followed, will (in general) result in cooperation with the CP.
 Put another way, these are rules that, taken together, will result in a conversational contribution that is cooperative.
 Grice divides these into four categories with certain supermaxims and submaxims:fn:{Cf. ibid.}